Punch Line (video game): Development and release

 Punch Line was developed by 5pb., based on the anime television series of the same name, and was directed by Takumi Nakazawa and produced by Kazuhiro Ichikawa.
 Kotaro Uchikoshi wrote the scenario, Tetsuya Komuro composed the music, and Shōta Iwasaki designed the characters, all three reprising their roles from the Punch Line anime; the voice cast from the anime also reprised their roles for the game.
 The production of the 3D graphics was outsourced to the graphics studio Flight Unit.
 The game's opening theme, "Justice Punch, Here We Go!", was performed by Mikatan's voice actor Sora Amamiya, while the ending theme, "Bad End", was performed by the idol group Iketeru Hearts.

 The story includes new material not featured in the original anime, including new mysteries and alternative endings; according to Uchikoshi, the new material approximately corresponds to ten episodes' worth of story on top of the twelve episodes of the anime.

 The game was announced in June 2015, with a planned release later that year; it was eventually released for the PlayStation 4 and PlayStation Vita by 5pb. in Japan on April 28, 2016, and is planned to be released for PlayStation 4, PlayStation Vita and Microsoft Windows by PQube in Europe on August 31, 2018, and in North America on October 9.
 The Japanese limited edition of the game includes a Punch Line audio drama written by Uchikoshi, while the Western "Cheermancy Edition" includes an artbook, a soundtrack album, a cat collar like the character Chiranosuke's, and a rubber pigeon mask.

 Reception

 Famitsu liked the uniqueness of the game's setting and premise, and found it fun to set up pranks and watch them play out.

 The game got "mixed or average" critical reception from Western critics, according to Metacritic.

 Most criticism was levelled at the game's more perverse elements, while most of the praise was given to game having a story, characters, and charm that extended beyond these aspects.
 Reviewers noted that many players will be put off by the game's more "offensive" material, a criticism that was also given to the anime it was adapted from.
 The gameplay was also criticised as being overly simplistic, too easy, too repetitive, and too "paint by numbers".

-TheSixthAxis noted that the game does a poor job at introducing people to Punch Line.
-They noted that fans of the anime will enjoy the extra content, but that newcomers should either watch the anime first, or "avoid Punch Line altogether".
 CGMagazine was especially scathing towards the game, stating that the game "fails to engage the player in any way".